Owase

 Owase (尾鷲市, Owase-shi) is a city located in Mie Prefecture, Japan.
 As of 1 August 2021, the city had an estimated population of 16,910, in 9,177 households.
 The population density was 88 persons per km^{2}.
 The total area of the city was 192.71 sqkm.

 Geography

 Owase is located in southeastern Kii Peninsula, in southern Mie Prefecture, facing the Gulf of Kumano the Pacific Ocean.
 Ninety percent of the city area is forested or coastal rias.
 Sandwiched between mountains and the offshore Kuroshio Current, the area has very heavy rainfall from spring through autumn.
-More than 80% of the population is concentrated in former Osawe town, on the coast.
+More than 80% of the population is concentrated in former Owase town, on the coast.

 Climate

 Owase has a humid subtropical climate (Köppen climate classification Cfa).
 It has comfortable spring and autumn seasons, and warm winters with practically no snow.
 The warm Kuroshio Current makes its closest contact with the Japanese coast at Owase.
 Combined with the high mountains falling almost to the sea, this gives Owase an extremely heavy annual rainfall of 3850 mm, which is the highest in the world at low altitudes in subtropical and warm temperate latitudes.
 Only certain parts of southern Chile, coastal British Columbia and the Adriatic Sea coast have as much rain at low elevations outside the tropics.
 Typhoons often pass Owase in summer.

 Despite the excessive wetness of the climate, summers are no more uncomfortable or humid than in the rest of southern Japan.
 Humidity is marginally lower than in the cities close to the Seto Inland Sea or on the southern Sea of Japan.